Cloud Foundry Security

 Note: BOSH does not encrypt data stored on BOSH VMs.
 Your IaaS might encrypt this data.

 Isolation segments provide dedicated pools of resources to which apps can be deployed to isolate workloads.
-Using isolation segments separates app resources as completely as if they were in different CF deployments but avoids redundant management components and unneeded network complexity.
+Using isolation segments separates app resources as completely as if they were in different Cloud Foundry deployments but avoids redundant management components and unneeded network complexity.

-You can designate isolation segments for exclusive use by orgs and spaces within CF. This guarantees that apps within the org or space use resources that are not also used by other orgs or spaces.
+You can designate isolation segments for exclusive use by orgs and spaces within Cloud Foundry.
+This guarantees that apps within the org or space use resources that are not also used by other orgs or spaces.
 For more information, see Orgs, Spaces, Roles, and Permissions.

-Customers can use isolation segments for different reasons, including the following:
+Customers can use isolation segments for different reasons, including:

-To follow regulatory restrictions that require separation between different types of applications.
-For example, a health care company may not be able to host medical records and billing systems on the same machines.
+To follow regulatory restrictions that require separation between different types of apps.
+For example, a health care company might not be able to host medical records and billing systems on the same machines.

 To dedicate specific hardware to different isolation segments.
-For example, to guarantee that high-priority apps run on a cluster of high-performance hosts.
+For example, to ensure that high-priority apps run on a cluster of high-performance hosts.

-- To separate data on multiple clients, to strengthen a security story, or offer different hosting tiers.
+To separate data on multiple clients, to strengthen a security story, or offer different hosting tiers.

-In CF, the Cloud Controller Database (CCDB) identifies isolation segments by name and GUID, for example
+In Cloud Foundry, the Cloud Controller database (CCDB) identifies isolation segments by name and GUID, for example

 30dd879c-ee2f-11db-8314-0800200c9a66.
-The isolation segment object has no internal structure beyond these two properties at the Cloud Foundry level, but BOSH associates the name of the isolation segment with Diego cells, through their
+The isolation segment object has no internal structure beyond these two properties at the Cloud Foundry level, but BOSH associates the name of the isolation segment with Diego Cells, through their

-This diagram shows how isolation segments keep apps running on different pools of cells, and how the cells communicate with each other and with the management components:
+This diagram shows how isolation segments keep apps running on different pools of Diego Cells, and how the Diego Cells communicate with each other and with the management components: